priseborough/InertialNav/ReadMe.txt

 3 North,East,Down velocity components
 3 North,East,Down  position components
 3 IMU delta angle bias components
-1 IMU delta velocity bias in Z (not included in the 21-state filter) 2 North,East wind velocity components
+2 IMU delta velocity bias in X and Y (only included in 24 state derivation) 1 IMU delta velocity bias in Z (only included in the 22 and 23 state derivation) 2 North,East wind velocity components
 3 North,East,Down  earth magnetic flux components
-3 X,Y,Z body fixed magnetic flux components (these are opposite sign to the compass offsets used by APM) 1 Offset of terrain along down axis (not included in 21 sate filter)
+3 X,Y,Z body fixed magnetic flux components (these are opposite sign to the compass offsets used by APM) 1 Offset of terrain along down axis (only included in the 23 state filter derivation)

 The filter is designed to run in parallel with the existing APM AHRS complementary filter, firstly to provide a bootstrap for initial alignment, and secondly to provide a watchdog reference to detect filter divergence.